Moving in London soon? Visit our homepage and get quotes from our totally reliable Movers.

 The 7.5 tonne Luton Lorry is suitable for three bedroom house removals, consisting of approximately 40 to 50 boxes of personal belongings, three to four beds, two to three sofas, dining table and chairs, two double and two single wardrobes and all kitchen appliances.

-If you are moving from a four or five bedroom property upwards you may need to hire an extra vehicle in addition, or depending on your budget you could look to see what one of the traditionally large removal companies can offer.
+If you are moving from a four or five bedroom property upwards you may need to hire an extra vehicle in addition, or depending on your budget you could look to see what one of the traditionally big removal companies can offer.
+See our quick Man & Van vs Big Removers guide.

 Loading and Unloading

-Now this is where any Mover 'worth his salt' will really demonstrate why hiring the experienced removal man (or men) to go with the van, rather than just trying to do it yourself, is by far the better choice.
+Now this is where any self respecting Mover will really demonstrate why hiring the experienced removal man (or men) to go with the van, rather than just trying to do it yourself, is by far the better choice.

 A competent and professional Mover upon arrival at your property will, just by glancing a seasoned eye over your stuff, quickly calculate in his head exactly how it will all fit nice and safely into the back of the van, what needs to go in first, what may need a bit of extra bubble wrap or blanket protection, what can be left to the very last minute to avoid unnecessary risk of damage, and all the other little considerations experience at the removals coal face has taught him.
 And then set about loading up like a well oiled machine on a mission.